vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 Vlayer enables three key functionalities: **_accessing_** different sources of verifiable data, **_aggregating_** this data in a verifiable way to obtain verifiable result and **_using the verifiable result on-chain_**.

-It supports accessing verifiable data from three distinct sources:: HTTP requests, emails and EVM state and storage.
+It supports accessing verifiable data from three distinct sources: HTTP requests, emails and EVM state and storage.
 For each source, a proof of validity can be generated:
-- HTTP requests can be proven via *TLS Notary* by verifying TLS signatures and checking the domain is valid
+- HTTP requests can be proven via verifying a Web Proof, which contains informataion about the TLS session, transcript of the HTTP request and response signed by a *TLS Notary*
 - Email contents can be proven by verifying DKIM signatures and checking the sender domain
 - EVM state and storage proofs can be verified against the block hash via Merkle Proofs